openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

     spreadsheet software of choice (but be careful with character encoding).
 3. Edit the metadata as desired.
 You an rearrange the columns but the column names have to stay exactly the same.
-See the [sample update](../support/downloadables/sample-update.csv), which shows changes made to the data in [sample import](../support/downloadables/sample-import.csv).
+See the [sample update](../downloadables/sample-update.csv), which shows changes made to the data in [sample import](../downloadables/sample-import.csv).
 See also the [Metadata Field Reference](#metadata-field-reference) for details on each field.
 4. Save the CSV file with a name of your choosing.
-5. On the **All Articles** page, select **Upload Update** and upload your CSV file.
+5. On the **All articles** page, select **Upload update** and upload your CSV file.
 6. A table should load in your browser showing you the data you uploaded, so you can look it over before importing it.
 If everything looks good, select **Import**.

-## Metadata Field Reference
+## Metadata field reference

 The table below shows you what actions (i.e. import, export, update) you can perform with each field (yes/no).
 For example, you can't _import_